Colin Hoobler, PT, DPT, MS

 Chief Operating Officer

-Ann earned her Doctor of Physical Therapy from Pacific University.
-A former computer engineer, she received her electrical engineering degree from University of California Davis.
-Ann has extensive clinical experience working with older adults, including those with severe balance deficiencies as a result of stroke, multiple sclerosis and Parkinson's Disease.
-Her passion is to improve quality of life of older adults using research and principles of exercise physiology.
+Ann earned a Doctor of Physical Therapy from Pacific University.
+She is a former computer engineer and received an electrical engineering degree from the University of California Davis.
+Ann has extensive clinical experience with older adults, including those suffering from severe balance deficiencies as a result of stroke, multiple sclerosis and Parkinson’s Disease.
+Her passion is to improve the quality of life of older adults by using research and principles of exercise physiology.

 Jordi X. Kellogg, MD

 Dr. Kellogg is a neurosurgeon in Portland, OR.
-He earned his MD degree from the University of Southern California, master's degree in Physiology from Georgetown University and completed residency/fellowship at OHSU.
-Dr. Kellogg is passionate about helping older adults live longer, happier lives through evidence-based balance programs.
+He earned an MD degree from the University of Southern California and a master’s degree in Physiology from Georgetown University.
+He completed a residency/fellowship at OHSU.
+Dr. Kellogg is committed to helping older adults live longer, happier lives through evidence-based balance programs.

 Greg Gullo, MD

 Dr. Gullo is a fellowship-trained interventional pain medicine specialist practicing in Portland, OR.
-He has been practicing medicine for over 35 years, focusing on pain management for over 19 years.
-Dr. Gullo is a former Assistant Professor at Penn State University Medical Center and passionate about helping older adults manage chronic pain through evidence-based exercise.
+He has been practicing medicine over 35 years and focused on pain management for more than 19 years.
+Dr. Gullo was an Assistant Professor at the Penn State University Medical Center and shares our team’s commitment to help older adults manage chronic pain through evidence-based exercise.